edkolev/evil-lion/README.md

 Use CHAR `/` to enter regular expression if a single character wouldn't suffice.

-Use CHAR `REG` to align with align.el's default rules for the active major mode.
+Use CHAR `RET` to align with align.el's default rules for the active major mode.

 Port of [vim-lion](https://github.com/tommcdo/vim-lion)